rescolarandres/Retailer-KPI-s-in-Streamlit/README.md

 This service provides the user a simple way of interacting with the data in a streamlit application.
 It is coded in python and deployed in GCP App Engine.
 This service obtains the data from the API, through json files that are then converted to pandas dataframes.
 The application is composed of two main files:
 1. Filters.py: a class to compute filters to add to the application.
 It is in this class, where the data is loaded and filtered depending on the users filters.
 2. streammlit.py: which computes the kpi's (one per function) with pandas, and displays them in the application.
+<b>To access the service through the E-Commerce website, you will need to login as username = rescolar@students.ie.edu, password=non_hashed </b>
 <img src="https://github.com/rescolarandres/Retailer-KPI-s-in-Streamlit/blob/main/streamlit.png">

 ### API